NexusMutual/docs/docs/protocol/claims-assessment.md

 #### Individual rewards

-Members that lock their NXM and participate in the claims assessment process earn a share of the total reward pool.
-An individual member’s share of claims assessment rewards can be calculated using the following formula:
+Members that lock their NXM and participate in the claim assessment process earn a share of the total reward pool.
+An individual member’s share of claim assessment rewards can be calculated using the following formula:

 <code>reward = totalRewardInNXM * userStakeAtVoteTime / (accepted + denied)</code>